-AIP payouts to ZET members also reflect strategic/operational goals, which are incorporated in both ZET shared objectives and individual objectives, and are established at the beginning of the year.
-Goals are organized under the Company's five strategic priorities: (1) drive innovative growth; (2) enhance customer experience; (3) lead in digital and data analytics; (4) cultivate a high-performing organization; and (5) champion a healthier, more sustainable future.
-Among these non-financial goals are goals that fall within the Environmental, Social and Governance (ESG) framework, such as expanded ESG tracking and reporting, progress against our climate strategy, and progress against our Diversity, Equity and Inclusion aspirations.
+AIP payouts to ZET members also reflect our strategic/operational goals, which are incorporated in both ZET shared objectives and individual objectives, and are established at the beginning of the year.
+Goals are organized under the Company's six strategic pillars: (1) lead through innovation; (2) deliver an exceptional experience to delight our customers; (3) power our business through digital solutions and data insights; (4) support a workplace where colleagues can thrive; (5) advance sustainability for a healthier future; and (6) perform with excellence and agility.
+Among these non-financial goals are goals that fall within the Environmental, Social and Governance (ESG) framework, such as sustain industry leadership and performance in sustainability and ESG disclosures and continue to make progress towards our Driven to Care aspirations.